jomaway/typst-bytefield/bytefield.typ

 // Feel free to contribute with any features you think are missing.
 // Still a WIP - alpha stage and a bit hacky at the moment

-#import "@preview/tablex:0.0.8": tablex, cellx, gridx
+#import "@preview/tablex:0.0.8": tablex, cellx, gridx, hlinex, vlinex
 #import "@preview/oxifmt:0.2.0": strfmt

 #set text(font: "IBM Plex Mono")